w3c/wai-website-data/README.md

-The files in this repository are companion files to the next version of the `wai-website-theme`, developed at `w3c/wai-website-theme-beta`.
-Repositories that update to the new theme need to use these files as a submodule.
+The files in this repository are companion files for the `wai-website-theme`.
+They are included in all repositories that use the theme by being included as the git submodule at `/_external/data` and linked to from the folder `/_data`.

 ## How to do it

 From the base directory of your repository, execute the following commands.

 If you already have a `_data` directory, delete it.
-Then:
+Then, in the project workspace root:
 ```
 git submodule add https://github.com/w3c/wai-website-data.git _external/data
 mkdir _data